-In a dual SP system, when calculating the number of drives for your VNXe3100 platform, the DPE is included in the total drive slot quantity of from 96 to 99 drives in a dual SP system.
-If the total drive slot quantity exceeds from 96 to 99, you will not be able to add another DAE.
+When calculating the number of drives for your VNXe3150 platform, the DPE in a dual SP configuration is included in the total drive slot quantity of from 96 to 100 drives.
+If the total drive slot quantity exceeds from 96 to 100, you will not be able to add another DAE.

-In a single SP system, when calculating the number of drives for your VNXe3100 platform, the DPE is included in the total drive slot quantity of from 48 to 49 drives in a single SP system.
-If the total drive slot quantity exceeds from 48 to 49, you will not be able to add another DAE.

-The "Disk-array enclosure" section on page 36 provides details about the number of DAEs supported in a VNXe3100 platform.
+In a single SP configuration, the total drive slot quantity of from 48 to 50 drives is possible.
+If the total drive slot quantity exceeds from 48 to 50, you will not be able to add another DAE.
+The "Disk-array enclosure" section on page 35 provides more information about the available DAEs for the VNXe3150 platform as well as a configuration table.

 This guide is available online at www.emc.com/vnxesupport.
 On this page, click Documentation.
-On the page that appears, under VNXe Series, click VNXe3100.
+On the page that appears, under VNXe Series, click VNXe3150.
 On the next page that appears, under Content type, click Manuals and Guides.
-On the right side of the page that appears, a list of all the VNXe3100 product guides will appear.
-Select the VNXe3100 Hardware Information Guide from this list.
+On the right side of the page that appears, a list of all the VNXe3150 product guides will appear.
+Select the VNXe3150 Hardware Information Guide from this list.
 The guide and other related VNX Series guides can be downloaded from here.